 In the case of a minor injury: any fall, bump, bruise or accident that happens during the day will be discussed with parents.
 If the accident leaves an unsightly mark, I will text with a picture, call, or e-mail to keep you informed to relieve the element of surprise.
 In the case of an emergency (anything apparently life-threatening or serious injury) 911 will be called and parents will be notified immediately.

 I am legally required to report to Kansas Department for Children and Families if there is any evidence of suspected child abuse or neglect observed in children entrusted in my care.
 I may not notify parents if /when DCF is called.

 - Emergency evacuation plans are posted on the wall upstairs and downstairs.

 - All other emergency plans and helpful information can be found on the bulletin board.

 Communication is very important between parents and caregivers.
 If you have a concern, please don’t hesitate to talk to us about it.
 If we have a concern, we will talk to you about it.
 We have a bulletin board in the entry way that has information posted for your viewing.
-We send home daily reports with your child to let you know how your child’s day was, how much he/she ate, how long he/she slept, etc. Currently, we are using Tadpoles.
-You will receive an email at the end of each day with an overview of your child’s day including important notes and pictures/videos.
-Let us know what the best way is to get in touch with you during the work day.
+We keep you included in your child’s life at preschool with daily photos and notes in Play-N-Grow’s private, “current family member’s only” Facebook Group.
 We can call, text, or email you if there is something we feel we should converse with you about (that is not an emergency) before picking up your child.